Skip to Content

 In fact, Roanoke is home to some of the best food, craft brews, and wine in the whole state of Virginia.

 Planning a family getaway?
-Roanoke is also one of our favorite small-town vacation spots for families with kids.
+Roanoke is also one of our favorite east coast vacation spots for families with kids.

 Oh, and don’t forget the outdoor adventures… Roanoke is home to an amazing number of parks, hiking trails, lakes, rivers, and mountain biking opportunities that are perfect for all types of outdoor lovers.